topcoder-platform/legacy-payment-processor/ReadMe.md

 ### Local Deployment with complete setup in Docker

+- For changes made to source-code to be reflected in the docker image, delete the container, image and volume for a fresh build

 1. Create a network in docker using `docker network create <network-name>`, for example `docker network create lpp`

 2. Use the network created above, in `/local/docker-compose.yml` file by adding the following section: